evalieve/inception/README.md

 # Security and Best Practices
 - **Environment Variables**:
-  - Sensitive data is stored in the .env file and excluded from version control via .gitignore.
+  - Sensitive data is stored in the `.env` file and excluded from version control via `.gitignore`.

 - **TLS Encryption**:
   - HTTPS using TLSv1.2 or TLSv1.3 ensures secure communication between the client and the server.